opf/openproject/docs/user-guide/work-packages/set-change-dates/README.md

 Switching "Manual scheduling" on enables [manual scheduling mode](../../gantt-chart/scheduling/#manual-scheduling-mode) for the work package.
 This ignores work package relations such that you're able to select any start and end dates, even ones that would normally be restricted due to follows/proceeds relationships.

 Manual scheduling also decouples the start and end dates of parent and children work packages.
 This means that the dates of parents are no longer constrained by those of the children, and children can be scheduled outside of the range of parent work packages.
-These relationships are completely ignored as far as scheduling is concerned, but are not removed (so they will still be visible in [Gantt view]()); the constraints are respected again if you switch manual scheduling off.
+These relationships are completely ignored as far as scheduling is concerned, but are not removed (so they will still be visible in Gantt view; the constraints are respected again if you switch manual scheduling off.

 Manual scheduling can be useful when you need to anchor a work package to fixed dates, for example because the dates of preceding or following work packages are not yet known.